rope knots for boat banner

 10 Essential Knots for a Sailor

-Not too long ago, there was a discussion on the Open Boat Yahoo group about what members considered the 10 most essential knots when sailing.
+Not too long ago, there was a discussion on the Open Boat Yahoo group about what members considered their 10 essential knots when sailing.

 Opinions varied but lists of important knots were very similar.
 I guess needs are similar.

-The following knots are my essential knots have served me well enough while on the boats.
-Click on the name and see how its tied.
+The following knots are my essential knots and they have served me well enough while on the boats.
+Click on the name and see how the knots are tied.

 Bowline

 Probably the first knot that you learn when you start sailing.
 A good all round useful knot.
-Besides you HAVE TO KNOW HOW TO TIE A BOWLINE or you loose all credibility!
+Not only is it very useful but YOU HAVE TO KNOW HOW TO TIE A BOWLINE or you loose all credibility as a sailor!

-The double bowline is included and if you need to tie it on a line and don't have access to the ends try a Bowline on the Bight
+The double bowline is used if you need a stronger knot and if you need to tie it on a line and don't have access to the ends try a Bowline on the Bight.

 Figure of Eight Knot

-You need a reliable stopper knot to stop the end of ropes from coming out of blocks and other sailboat accessories and the figure of eight knot works.
+You need a reliable stopper knot to keep the end of lines from coming out of blocks and other sailboat accessories and the figure of eight knot works.
 I've recently started using the double overhand knot because it is not as likely to come undone.

 A misbehaving Figure of Eight got me in trouble this summer.
-My jib sheet came undone and left me scrambling to capture it as it bounced around on my Tanzer sailboat in 20 knot gusts.
+My jib sheet came undone and left me scrambling on the deck to capture it as it flailed around on my Tanzer sailboat in 20 knot gusts.

 A good general knot to use for tying up at the dock or attaching bumpers on the side of the boat.
-Its easy and fast and I can remember how to make it!
+It's easy and fast and I can remember how to make it!
+You can make it more permanent if you whip the end to the main line to fasten the end.

 Reef Knot

-I use it when Reefing my Skerry Sail, but its not much good except for that.
-You can't trust it for other things because it you pull on one end and not the other the knot slips and stops holding.
+The reef knot should only be used when it is not serious if the knot comes undone.
+I use it when Reefing my Skerry Sail, but it's not much good except for that.
+You can't trust it for other things because if you pull on one end and not the other the knot slips and stops holding.
+Even worse if you don't tie the second loop correctly you end up with a Granny Knot and that is no good at all.

 Sheet Bend